Building Pride through LGBT Business

 We believe the best path to equality is financial empowerment.

-By supporting these businesses, you insure that they – along with the diversity they provide – don’t disappear.
+By supporting these businesses, you ensure that they – along with the diversity they provide – don’t disappear.

 But I can get it cheaper somewhere else – It’s time to consider the real costs to our community when we lose our LGBT business base.
 Independent LGBT businesses employ members of the community, who in turn shop in our community.